energy-sync/BeaconWaypoints/README.md

 ## Commands
 - /waypoint <name> <public | private> - Create a public or private waypoint for the beacon the player is standing on
 - /waypoints reload - Reloads the config
+- /waypoint share <player> - share private waypoints with other players

 ## Demo